Pascal273/EPIC_Events_RestAPI/README.md

 # Introduction
 This is the 12th project for the Python path of Openclassrooms.
-The goal is to Develop a Secure Back-End Architecture Using Django ORM.
+The goal is to develop a secure back-end architecture Using Django ORM.

 # Required Setup to run the program:

 1. Python version 3.10.5 or higher must be installed.
 2. A PostgreSQL database must be available.
 3. Create the directory in which you want to keep the program.
-4. Open the the `settings.py`, go to DATABASES and change the informations for your database accordingly.
+4. Open the the `settings.py`, go to DATABASES and change the information for your database accordingly.
    Example:
     ```